DBx-Environ/GIGL-Marketplace/README.md

 #

-# This is a private project for Greater Lincolnshire Nature Partnership.
-For access or contributions, contact the development team.
+# This is a private project for Green Investment in Greater Lincolnshire Ltd. For access or contributions, contact the development team.

 #